The purpose of this time together is to encourage thought; yours and mine.

 We will consider Who thinks What about Why choices are made When we search for the path to Where we want to be.

-The mental image of a “Cowboy Poet & Philadelphia Lawyer” is one of ostensible contradiction.
-Yet, these four words are a reminder to me that life is best experienced on a spectrum.
-Think of a sphere and then imagine the axis lines holding it symmetrical from the inside, out.
+The mental image of a Cowboy Poet & Philadelphia Lawyer is one of ostensible contradiction.
+Yet, these four words remind me that life is best experienced on a spectrum.
+So, think of a sphere.
+Then, imagine the axis lines holding it symmetrical from the inside, out.

-The cornerstones of my heritage are “Spurs” and “Books”.
-What rowels are to spurs; vowels are to words.
+The cornerstones of my heritage are Spurs and Books.
+What rowels are to spurs — vowels are to words.
 They are the jingle of rhythm and points of meaning.

-The label of “Cowboy Poet” is a recent self-acclaimed badge to acknowledge the importance of heroes and the power of words.
-As a kid, I wore a fancy, tied down, two gun rig with which to deal with the bad guys; now, I rely on the proverb “truly, the pen is mightier than the sword”.
+The self-proclaimed label of Cowboy Poet is to honor the importance of heroes and the power of words.
+As a kid, I wore a fancy, tied-down, two-gun rig, with which to dispatch the bad guys.
+Now, I rely on the proverb, “Truly, the pen is mightier than the sword.”

-Evidently, I lost track of the number and it had been a long day for Dad.
-In exasperation and with a smile, he declared, “Kim, you ask so many questions, I’m sure you’re going to grow up to be a Philadelphia lawyer!”
+Evidently, I lost track of the number — and, it must have been a long day for Dad.
+In exasperation and with a smile, he declared, “Kim, you ask so many questions that I’m sure you’re going to grow up to be a Philadelphia lawyer!”

 He didn’t miss the mark by much.
 When it comes to putting together the conference room deals of our society, attorneys and CPAs are usually sitting side by side.

 Fifty years after Dad’s observation, that natural curiosity has grown exponentially.
 The questions have become more focused and the intent is pure.
 I want to help YOU build something – special.